the Eidolon Empress

 Other Distinguishing Characteristics: the Eidolon Empress appears somewhat pale, but otherwise normal.

 Long, long ago, during the rise of Genghis Khan, she who would grow to become the Eidolon Empress grew up in abject poverty, her tribe overrun and subsumed into the Khan's.
-Treated as little more than property, she was forced to perform menial labor in order to secure the minimal fruits of life, her parents having long since been slain.
+Treated as little more than property, she was forced to perform menial labor to secure the minimal fruits of life, her parents having long since been slain.
 Her prospects looked dim, but then, it can always get worse.

 As they tend to do in times of great conflict, vampires flocked to the scene of Khan's many and various battles, because the man made it easy to secure a meal.
 One of these undead in particular tired of feasting on the dead and dying, however, and targeted several of the serving girls supporting the horde's advance.
 And as it turned out, the very first of these happened to be the future Empress.